shigekis/dnf-plugin-tui/README.md

                   │                                          │
                   └──────────────────────────────────────────┘
 ```
+##### (7).
+Notice
+If conflicts of packages occur, you can choose one of them to fix it.

+The examples of conflict packages are as follows.
+- syslog-ng and busybox-syslog
+- watchdog-keepalive and watchdog
+- wireless-regdb and wireless-regdb-static.

 #### 3.1.3.2 Remove
 &emsp;&emsp;You can choose the package that you want to remove after entering "Remove" in main interface.
 ```